 Walker Ranch Loop Trailhead:

-This scenic loop offers a variety of terrain, including water crossings, meadows, and forested sections with significant elevation changes, a great choice for those seeking a longer hike with panoramic views.
+This scenic loop offers a variety of terrain, including water crossings, meadows, and forested sections with significant elevation changes, making it a great choice for those seeking longer hikes around Boulder CO, with panoramic views.

 - Length: 7.6 miles (loop)